jamietanna/sarahseewhy.github.io/_posts/2021-02-09-month-note.md

 ### FFT

-Brené Brown's [podcast on F***ing First Times](https://brenebrown.com/podcast/brene-on-ffts/) captures the how scary, awkward, and vulnerable it can feel to do something for the first time (like tech leading).
+Brené Brown's [podcast on F***ing First Times](https://brenebrown.com/podcast/brene-on-ffts/) captures how scary, awkward, and vulnerable it can feel to do something for the first time (like tech leading).

 I can definitely relate; in the last few weeks I've had my moments of fear, face-palm-awkwardness, and a healthy dose of vulnerability.